 What Times What Equals 225?
 A Deep Dive into Factor Pairs and Number Theory

 Finding the factors of a number, like discovering what numbers multiplied together equal 225, might seem like a simple arithmetic problem.
-However, this seemingly basic question opens a door to a fascinating world of number theory, exploring concepts like prime factorization, divisibility rules, and even the elegance of perfect squares.
+Even so, this seemingly basic question opens a door to a fascinating world of number theory, exploring concepts like prime factorization, divisibility rules, and even the elegance of perfect squares.
 This article will not only answer the question "What times what equals 225?" but will also delve deeper into the mathematical principles involved, providing a comprehensive understanding for students and enthusiasts alike.

 Introduction: Understanding Factors and Multiples